toine512/matrix_reloaded_ctrl/README.md

   --forbidden-users FORBIDDEN_USERS
                         Comma-separated list of Twitch users to be ignored.
                         Use this to ignore your bots.
+  --forbidden-users-file FORBIDDEN_USERS_FILE
+                        Path to a text file containing Twitch users to be ignored (same as --forbidden-users), one name per line.
+                        When this argument is specified, --forbidden-users is ignored.
+                        Specify this file to enable persistence.
   -u, --no-summation    Don't count repetitions of the same emote/emoji in A message.
   -i, --interactive     Don't do anything.
 Wait for commands on the command interface.
                         --command-port is mandatory.